Editor’s note: This article was updated on 1/27/2023 to remove dead links and links to malicious sites.

 The engineering team at InWorldz had been working on their Halcyon code base during the same time period.
 They saw our posts on OpenSim’s developer channels and contacted me directly.
 They had arrived at many of the same conclusions we did and identified many of the same areas of improvement.
 They independently worked on scripting engine improvements and database management.

 I was particularly impressed with the way they used the Cassandra database.
-They also did early physics work with PhysX for Windows.
-We focused our initial efforts on a Linux based PhysX integration and networking.
+We also did early physics work with PhysX for Windows, focusing our initial efforts on a Linux based PhysX integration and networking.

 The MOSES team spent a considerable amount of time examining the Halcyon code base and we compared its differences to the current OpenSimulator.